An official website of the United States government

-It is not subject to copyright in the United States and there are no copyright restrictions on reproduction, derivative works, distribution, performance, or display of the work.
-Anyone may, without restriction under U.S. copyright laws:
+United States government creative works, including writing, images, and computer code, are usually prepared by officers or employees of the United States government as part of their official duties.
+A government work is generally not subject to copyright in the United States and there is generally no copyright restriction on reproduction, derivative works, distribution, performance, or display of a government work.
+Unless the work falls under an exception, anyone may, without restriction under U.S. copyright laws:

 Reproduce the work in print or digital form

 Perform the work publicly